In 2022, tuition for full-time students at Westmont College was $48,840 a year.

 Westmont College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
+Schools sometimes waiver tuition for certain groups, to make attending more affordable.
 Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.
+Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.

 Westmont College has some full or partial tuition waivers available for: - Employees or Children of Employees